Upper Dart: Notable rapids

 The Upper Dart section has an easier run in and run out of the main section of rapids in the middle of the run.
 Within this middle section there are a number of features on the Upper Dart, only notable rapids are mentioned here.
 These are referred to in English White Water by the British Canoe Union.

 Boulder Garden

 The first significant steep rapid made up of numerous boulders.
 The entry is straight forward, and the twisting path makes for the first Class IV whitewater, where a long pool Eagle Flats awaits below.

 Lucky Tor

 An island divides the flow, with a long boulder garden down the left, and easy rapids to a steeper exit on the right.
 Towards the end of the island, the two channels join to make a steep exit into a bedrock feature.

-Board Ledge
+Broad Ledge

 After a long straight, the river bends river and drops over 3 wide bedrock ledges, that at low and medium flows is straight forward, and the water level increases, more significant stoppers form on each of the ledges.